matyunin/react-backbone/README.md

 # react-backbone
-Sandbox: using react with backbone
+Sandbox: using react with backbone.
+Models and collections stored in global `window` object.

 ### Usage
 After cloning this repo and `npm install` + `bower install`: